HSMN Course Listing

 Energy Infrastructure Security (HSMN 640, 3 Credits)

 Prerequisite: HSMN 610.
-An in-depth exploration of the energy sector and homeland security, including resources, critical infrastructure protection and vulnerabilities.
-Specific topics such as pipeline security, security of the electrical grid, cyber-dependence and SCADA systems are examined.
-This course will also enable the student to understand risk methodologies as applied to the energy industry.
-Finally, energy as a national security issue will be evaluated.
+An in-depth exploration of the energy sector and homeland security, including resources, critical infrastructure protection, and vulnerabilities.
+The goal is to understand risk methodologies as applied to the energy industry.
+Topics include pipeline security, security of the electrical grid, cyber-dependence and SCADA systems.
+Energy is evaluated as a national security issue.

 Seminar in Homeland Security (HSMN 670, 3 Credits)